ESROCOS/kin-gen/tests/functional/readme.md

 This test runs the entire toolchain for a set of queries for the UR5 robot, compiles the generated C++ code and runs functional tests on it.

+## Prerequisites

+Install the Eigen backend of the ilk-compiler.
+See the readme file in `ilk-compiler/`.

 ## Execution
 1. Run the `run_functional_tests.sh` shell script.